ManasXakistis/Multi-Touch-Marketing-Attribution-ROI-Dashboard/README.md

 Purpose:
 These datasets are used for:

-Marketing attribution modeling
+Marketing attribution modeling,
-Customer journey analysis
+Customer journey analysis,
-ROI calculation
+ROI calculation,
-CAC analysis
+CAC analysis,
 Dashboard KPI generation